-A few years ago my oldest daughter, Maria, ...came up with the best idea ever for a wonderful family Christmas.
-I remember very clearly the moment Maria came up with her idea.
+A few years ago one of my daughters came up with the best idea ever for a wonderful family Christmas.
+I remember very clearly the moment she came up with her idea.
 It was a Christmas morning, Tom, myself, and whichever of our adult children and their spouses were home that year had finished our Christmas morning brunch and were sitting around the living room, where we'd spent the last hour or so opening gifts in the traditional way we'd done since my children were young - going in a circle, each person opening a gift at a time.
-After the last person had opened their last gift, Maria said, "Can we not do this anymore?
+After the last person had opened their last gift, my daughter said, "Can we not do this anymore?
 Can we stop giving Christmas presents from now on?"
-Rather than throwing a wet blanket on the moment, Maria's suggestion was warmly welcomed.
+Rather than throwing a wet blanket on the moment, her suggestion was warmly welcomed.
 We all agreed that the chore of trying figure out what gifts to buy for all our adult relatives, then having to run around and buy them brought more physical, mental and financial stress than joy to the season.
 In fact I'd made the same suggestion to my parents and adult siblings the first Christmas after Tom and I were married and I still recall my brother Joe's enthusiastic response: "Now that's the best G-D idea anybody's ever come up with around here!"
+My brother Joe.
 I'm not sure it was the best G-D idea anyone had ever come up with, but it was definitely liberating, as was my daughter's idea.
 At least for us.
 I've since observed that there are two camps in the world: To the first belong those who love Christmas gifting; to the second belong those who don't.
 I believe my family members are the only people in the world who belong to the second camp.
-Now I should clarify here that I'm talking strictly about the exchange of Christmas gifts among adults; of course I buy a few toys for my grand babies.
-At least the Christmas-present end of it.
+Now I should clarify here that I'm talking strictly about the exchange of Christmas gifts among adults; of course, toys should be bought for children.
+Christmas is, after all, for children.
+At least the Christmas present end of it.
 Or so say we non-gifters.
-But though my family members are not Christmas gifters, we are most definitely Christmas feasters, and the feasting that began on Christmas Eve (see yesterday's post), ...continued yesterday with our Christmas morning brunch, the preparation of which involved all available hands. ...as did the eating of which.
+But though my family members are not Christmas gifters, we are most definitely Christmas feasters, and the feasting that began on Christmas Eve (see yesterday's post), continued yesterday with our Christmas morning brunch, the preparation of which involved all available hands, (for us it wouldn't be Christmas morning without Pillsbury cinnamon rolls) ...as did the eating of which.
 When we finished eating we stayed around the table a long time talking.
 With each of my children living in a different city, this was the first time in years that they'd all been home at the same time.
 I wondered when the next time would be that we'd all be together like this.
-After breakfast there was some playing, ...and some more sitting around, ...and a visit from my good friend and Panera Posse member.
+After breakfast there was some sitting around, ...and a visit from my good friend and Panera Posse member.
 Then the youngsters settled in for an afternoon of Star Wars marathoning in preparation for seeing the newest Star Wars movie, "The Force Awakens".
 (I might have to see that one myself).
 However, two Star Wars episodes later it was time to eat again.
-So we hauled ourselves up and headed out for Christmas Dinner at the Iron Chef Japanese Steak House in Pickerington, ...where the show was fun, ...and the food was delicious.
-Though one of my sons-in-law suggested that maybe the food tasted so good this time because we were all together.
-This could be true After dinner the young'uns picked up where they'd left off on Star Wars, It was a good Christmas.
+So we hauled ourselves up and headed out for Christmas Dinner at the Iron Chef Japanese Steak House in Pickerington, ...where the show was fun, ...and the food was delicious, Though one of my sons-in-law suggested that maybe the food tasted so good this time because we were all together.
+This could be true.
+After dinner the young'uns picked up where they'd left off on Star Wars, It was a good Christmas.

 Last night we invited friends and neighbors to join us for a Christmas Eve of feasting and singing.
 On the menu were Hot turkey mini-sandwiches Hot pork mini sandwiches, Cheese potato casserole Macaroni and cheese Green beans almondine Stuffed Mushrooms Shrimp Fiesta Salad Broccoli Almondine Guacamole dip Christmas cookies Hanukkah cookies Cherry almond streusel pie Apple pie Brownies Pumpkin roll, and a box of delicious sugared fruit jelly slices that my daughter found in a candy shop.
 The morning started with a finalizing of my master list and battle plan of "to do's", ....then we all got down to work.
 By early evening all our kids had arrived and by 7 pm the feast was ready and our guests began arriving, ...and digging in.
 After the first round of feasting we all gathered in the living room where we sang Christmas carols and Hanukkah songs.
-Then there was more feasting, ...socializing, ...and fun.
-After the last of the guests had left, ...it was nice to sit around and relax and have this Christmas Eve last a little longer.
+Then there was more feasting, socializing and fun.
+After the last of the guests had left and the left-overs gathered up for future noshing, ...it was nice to sit around and relax and have this Christmas Eve last a little longer.
 Merry Christmas and God bless us everyone!

-My daughter Maria comes from a Christian background while her husband Justin's family is Jewish.
-Justin and Maria were married under a canopy in a Christian-Jewish ceremony officiated by a Lutheran pastor and a rabbi.
-I don't know how many times concerned acquaintances, referring to Maria and Justin's different religious backgrounds, have asked me "But how will they raise their children?"
-My stock answer was that if Maria and Justin manged to raise their children to be kind to everyone and be the best persons they can be then they'd probably have all the bases covered, whatever else they did religion-wise.
+My daughter comes from a Christian background while her husband's family is Jewish.
+My daughter and son-in-law were married under a canopy in a Christian-Jewish ceremony officiated by a Lutheran pastor and a rabbi.
+I don't know how many times concerned acquaintances, referring to my daughter and son-in-law's different religious backgrounds, have asked me "But how will they raise their children?"
+My stock answer was that if they managed to raise their children to be kind to everyone and be the best persons they can be then they'd probably have all the bases covered, whatever else they did religion-wise.
 Often incorporated into people's concerns over the children's religious upbringing was how their parents would handle the holidays that overlap, Passover and Easter, Christmas and Hanukkah.
-Here's what I've observed: Maria and Justin's children love Hanukkah.
+My daughter, son-in-law and their children, now 4 and 2 years old, are visiting for the holidays.
+Here's what I've observed: My grandchildren love Hanukkah.
 And they love Christmas.
-The love to see the Hanukkah decorations, ...the Christmas decorations, ...and they loved the holiday lights at Easton Town Center.
-They love baking Christmas cookies and Hanukkah cookies, When we gather around the piano they know all the words to "Hanukkah, Oy Hanukkah" and "The Dreydl Song" but they'll happily segue into the Christmas carols.
-They know the story of how the Maccabees defeated the wicked King Antiochus while the lights miraculously burned in the temple for nine days and they know the story of how Baby Jesus was born in a stable and lay in a manger surrounded by shepherds and kings, and an angel. ...they move without a problem or pause from Hanukkah to Christmas and back again under a canopy where there's room for everyone and every possibility, where there are no walls between what I believe and what you believe, where there are no walls separating "us" from "them".
+They identify with the menorah, and they're fascinated by the Christmas Tree.
+They love to see the Hanukkah decorations, ...the Christmas decorations, ...and they loved the holiday lights at Easton Town Center.
+They love baking Christmas cookies and Hanukkah cookies.
+When we gather around the piano they know all the words to "Hanukkah, Oy Hanukkah" and "The Dreydl Song" but they'll happily segue into the Christmas carols.
+They know the story of how the Maccabees defeated the wicked King Antiochus while the lights miraculously burned in the temple for nine days and they know the story of how Baby Jesus was born in a stable and lay in a manger surrounded by shepherds and kings, and an angel.
+And though they keep misplacing Baby Jesus, ...they move without a problem or pause from Hanukkah to Christmas and back again under a canopy where there's room for everyone and every possibility, where there are no walls between what I believe and what you believe, where there are no walls separating "us" from "them".

 Young children can do this effortlessly.
 When does it all change?
 And why?
 Last week one of the Panera Posse members invited the Posse to her house for a little holiday party, In the course of our discussion of the various and sundry subjects that always come up during a Posse meeting, we somehow got onto that object of Christmas folklore, mincemeat pie.
 Who'd ever had it?
 A couple of us.
 Who really knew what it was?
 None of us, it turned out.
 A couple members had mothers or grandmothers who used to make it but weren't sure what went into mincemeat nor could they remember what it tasted like, or if they'd ever even tried it.
 They only recalled that their mothers and grandmothers used store-bought mincemeat from a jar.
 Thus we wondered: Does "mincemeat" involve actual minced meat?
 Or is it a figurative term referring to the "meat" of the "minced" fruit?
 One of the gals grabbed her smart phone and pulled up the Martha Stewart website to put the matter to rest.
 It turns out that Martha Stewart's mincemeat pie recipe calls for store-bought mincemeat from a jar.
 We don't know what's in the jar of mincemeat Martha used, as she didn't didn't share.
 She probably doesn't know, either.
 So the mincemeat mystery goes on.
 But when the subject turned to fruitcake, ah there we were all of us more savvy.
 Amidst the laughter in response to the question of whether anybody actually likes fruitcake my hand shot up.
 "I like fruitcake!", I declared, "I love fruitcake!"
 What I meant, though, was that I love - or rather used to love - the Christmas fruitcakes that my parents used to make.
 But my love of my parents' fruitcake wasn't always so.
 When I was growing up the making of the fruitcakes was a grand production that my parents threw themselves into every year about six weeks or so before Christmas.
 And though my parents considered their whiskey-infused fruitcakes their personal pieces-de-resistance, I hated the fruitcakes and somewhat resented that my parents weren't instead throwing their energies into making Christmas cookies.
 Thus I did not bounce with excitement like a young Truman Capote when fruitcake weather arrived at our house.
 Rather I gave my parents' labors barely a bored glance while passing through the kitchen where they happily cut up mounds of uninteresting and unappetizing ingredients - candied and dried fruits and nuts that they soaked in whiskey then thew into a great pot to be coated with flour then a thick heavy batter that they grappled to mix and stir until they had a pot full of dense, knobby whiskey-gloop that they'd pour into several dozen loaf pans then put into the oven for slow baking.
 After the cakes were baked and cooled they'd "water" (my parents' word) each cake well with whiskey before they wrapped them in cloth, plastic wrap and aluminum foil then set them aside to age for several weeks.
 Halfway through the aging period they'd unwrap the cakes and refresh them with a second whiskey-watering, and then they'd give them a final watering before re-wrapping them for distribution.
 Of the fruitcakes my father used to say, "The purpose of the batter is to hold the fruit together and the purpose of the fruit is to hold the whiskey together."
 Ha, ha, very funny, I used to think back in my youth of my father's bon mot.
 I thought the fruitcakes were flipping inedible.
 But then, of course, the fruitcakes weren't meant for children, a hard concept for a fairly pampered child like myself to wrap her head around.
 The fruitcakes were gifts for friends and neighbors and to send to out-of-town family, all of whom I assumed feigned delight at receiving these ugly, poisonous-tasting things.
 Years later, when Tom and I were deliriously happy young newly-weds living in Louisville Kentucky, ...around Christmas time a box arrived in the mail from my parents.
 I guessed right away what it was .
 "Wow, this smells, good," Tom said after he'd unwrapped the layers revealing the dreaded Christmas fruitcake.
 "It's a whiskey-brick," I, the tea-totaler, retorted dismissively .
 "It's delicious!"
 Tom exclaimed.
 "Like whiskey?"
 "No, it's really good!
 You gotta try this!"
 "Oh," said I. I cut off a small chunk and took a small bite.
 It was a bright burst of heavenly flavors and textures, all fruits and nuts with just enough cake to hold them together, melt-in-your-mouth moist and rich and oh, so sweet, with just the slightest aromatic tinge that made the whole confection all the more wonderful.
 "Oh, wow this really is good!"
 I cried, wondering if my parents had drastically altered their fruitcake recipe from when I was a child.
 "It's incredible!"
 But I could tell right away that this fruitcake needed one more ingredient to make it zoom straight up into the stratosphere of deliciousness.
 "A scoop of vanilla ice cream!"
 I proclaimed.
 How right I was.
 And how, from then on, did I, Tom, and eventually my children (who never shared my childhood anti-fruitcake bias) look forward to receiving our Christmas fruitcake, which we all agreed reached its true zenith when accompanied by vanilla ice cream, preferably Breyers Vanilla Bean.
 My father died 16 years ago, still my mother continued making the fruitcakes into her early 90's.
 But my mother is 95-and-a-half now, ...and though she's still doing wonderfully well - last weekend she hosted in her home her annual Christmas carol-singing party catered by a local restaurant and attended by 60 people - she gave up her Christmas fruit-cake making several years ago.

 Today I'd give $1,000 for a slice of my parents' fruitcake with a scoop of vanilla ice cream.
 But all the money and technology in the world can't bring back a thing we long for once it's crossed over into the bitter-sweet ghost-world of our memories.
-At long last, The bathrooms were clean, the vacuuming was done, ....and the dusting, The guest room was all set up, ...and so were the toys.
-The cookies were baked, .....the chicken soup was made, ...the house was decorated, The waiting was over, ...and finally, Christmas was here.
+At long last, the bathrooms were clean, the vacuuming was done, ....and the dusting.
+The guest room was all set up, ...and so were the toys.
+The cookies were baked, .....the chicken soup was made, ...and the house was decorated.
+The waiting was over, ...and finally, our loved ones arrived, and Christmas was here.

 Tom: So, what should I write in our Christmas letter this year?